CubiCasa/cubicasa-android-sdk-example-project/README.md

 which can be used to review the scan and to see any warnings that were shown during the scan, as well as any room labels that were added.

-## Updating to CubiCapture 3.1.1
+## Updating to CubiCapture 3.1.3

-- Update your app to use the CubiCapture 3.1.1 library module
+- Update your app to use the CubiCapture 3.1.3 library module
 - Update the app level `build.gradle` dependencies (see [Implementation](#implementation) below)

+**Note!
+If you've previously implemented version 3.1.1 you've probably done the next steps already:**
 - If you used speech recognition, the `RECORD_AUDIO` and `INTERNET` permissions, and `android.speech.RecognitionService` can be removed from the `AndroidManifest.xml`
 - Update your scanning `Activity` to use portrait orientation.
 Add `android:screenOrientation="portrait"`